RebeccaVachon/Weather_Effects/README.md

 This project compares my fitbit activity data to data from a local weather station for 2022.

 ## Set up
-Clone repository, install Anaconda and run comparison.ipynb\.
+Clone repository, and install Anaconda
+Create virtual environment <code> conda create –prefix ./env </code>
+Activate virtual enviroment <code> conda activate env </code>
+Use conda to install packages

 Required packages are detailed in the requirements.txt file.
 You will need to intall the following: